nathancarter/how2data/database/tasks/How to compute a confidence interval for a population mean/R.md

 # If you just need to see the results in a report, do this alone:
 t.test( data, conf.level=1-alpha )
 ```

+*Note:* The solution above assumes that the population is normally distributed,
+which is a common assumption in introductory statistics courses,
+but we have not verified that assumption here.